Welcome to SKIF Yudansha Kai

 Dr Philip Kwok

-The story began in 1957 when Dr Phillip Kwok (now SKIF Hanshi 9th dan) travelled abroad from Hong Kong to study at MIT and Harvard where he received a PhD in Physics.
-There in the US he went on to work at IBM and joined a Shotokan-style karate dojo opened by a colleague.
+The story began in 1957 when Dr Phillip Kwok (now SKIF Hanshi 9th dan) embarked on a journey from Hong Kong to pursue studies at MIT and Harvard, ultimately earning a PhD in Physics.
+While in the United States, he worked at IBM and became a member of a Shotokan-style karate dojo established by a colleague.

-It is also through this period that I first met Sensei Satoru Iwai now SKIF International Liaison.
-He held firm principles yet was open-minded.
-When he started the SKI Federation in 1978, Hong Kong was the first overseas country to join.
-Since then, we have worked together on many events, including all the Yudansha Kai seminars at the world championships.
+During this period, I also crossed paths with Sensei Satoru Iwai, now SKIF International Liaison.
+Sensei Iwai adhered to unwavering principles while maintaining an open-minded disposition.
+When he established the SKI Federation in 1978, Hong Kong became the first foreign country to join.
+Since then, we have collaborated numerous times, including organising the Yudansha Kai seminars at the world championships.

 Why Yudansha Kai?

-Soke’s idea for SKIF Yudansha Kai was that from time to time, SKIF members and other styles would come together and learn from each other, receiving instructions under him.
-He noted that many Japanese martial arts organisations had an alumni structure based on some minimum requirements for entry.
-For this alumni, it was to be a yudansha, a holder of a dan grade, a black belt.
-It was hoped that karate-ka from all around the world would not only meet to compete but also to train together, achieve harmony with one another, and contribute to the growth of SKIF through his teachings and philosophy.
+Soke's vision for SKIF Yudansha Kai involved gathering SKIF members and practitioners from various martial arts styles to come together and exchange knowledge under his guidance.
+He observed that many Japanese martial arts organisations had alumni structures based on specific entry requirements.
+In the case of this alumni group, it was to consist of yudansha, individuals holding a dan grade (black belt).
+The intention was for karate-ka from around the world to gather for competition and train together, foster harmony, and contribute to the growth of SKIF through Soke's teachings and philosophy.

-The Yudansha Kai is a Hong Kong-registered company with a working committee.
-The financial accounts of Yudansha Kai are externally audited annually in accordance with Hong Kong corporate laws.
+The Yudansha Kai is a registered company in Hong Kong and overseen by a working committee.
+Its financial accounts undergo external auditing annually in compliance with Hong Kong corporate laws.

 Yudansha Kai Over The Years

-The 1st Yudansha Kai Seminar was held at the 6th World Championship Italy in 1997.
-It was immensely successful and much appreciated by all as it was held before the dan examinations and tournament.
-Since then, the Yudansha Kai Seminar has been a fixture at every world championships, including the current one - the 10th Yudansha Kai Seminar.
+The 1st Yudansha Kai Seminar was held at the 6th World Championship in Italy in 1997.
+It was immensely successful and appreciated by all as it was held before the dan examinations and tournament.
+Since then, the Yudansha Kai Seminar has been a fixture at every world championship, including the current one - the 10th Yudansha Kai Seminar.

-In 2002, we held our first resident seminar in Hong Kong.
-Instructed by then Kancho Hirokazu Kanazawa, Sensei Manabu Murakami and Sensei Daizo Kanazawa.
-Our members from around the world attended.
-Its purpose and format proved to be the precursor to the SKIF International Seminar, held every year in Japan since 2014 until the COVID-19 pandemic hit.
-The Yudansha Kai has operated for almost 30 years.
-We have run seminars, purchased computers for the Honbu office in the 1990s, initiated English lessons for Honbu Dojo instructors, contributed funds supporting the SKIF All Japan Championships, shared income from Yudansha Kai seminars with Honbu and donated to causes affecting SKIF karate-ka, including the 2011 Japan Tsunami Appeal and 2015 Nepal Earthquake Relief Effort.
+The Yudansha Kai has been operational for nearly three decades, during which we have facilitated seminars, procured computers for the Honbu office in the 1990s, introduced English lessons for Honbu Dojo instructors, provided financial support for the SKIF All Japan Championships, shared proceeds from Yudansha Kai seminars with Honbu, and made donations towards causes affecting SKIF karate-ka, such as the 2011 Japan Tsunami Appeal and the 2015 Nepal Earthquake Relief Effort.